Laminar boundary layers over small-scale textured surfaces: Formulation

 \subsection{Governing equations}

-We consider steady, 2D laminar flow over a textured surface, such as SHSs or riblets, characterised by a streamwise texture period $2\hat{P}$ and a surface length $\hat{L}$ (Figure~\ref{fig:1}).
-A scale separation is assumed between the streamwise texture period and the surface length, i.e., $\hat{P}\ll\hat{L}$.
+We consider 2D laminar flow over a textured surface, such as SHSs or riblets, characterised by a streamwise texture period $2\hat{P}$ and a reference length $\hat{L}$, such that the surface may be finite or effectively infinite (Figure~\ref{fig:1}).
+A scale separation is assumed between the streamwise texture half-period and reference length, i.e., $\hat{P}\ll\hat{L}$.
 Dimensional variables are denoted with a hat to distinguish them from the non-dimensional variables introduced in Section~\ref{sec:Non-dimensionalisation and scalings}.
-The spatial coordinates are $\hat{x}$ (streamwise) and $\hat{y}$ (normal).
-The velocity components are $\hat{u} = \hat{u}(\hat{x},\,\hat{y})$ (streamwise) and $\hat{v} = \hat{v}(\hat{x},\,\hat{y})$ (normal), and the pressure field is $\hat{p} = \hat{p}(\hat{x},\,\hat{y})$.
+The spatial coordinates are $\hat{x}$ (streamwise) and $\hat{y}$ (normal) and $\hat{t}$ is time.
+The velocity components are $\hat{u} = \hat{u}(\hat{x},\,\hat{y},\,\hat{t})$ (streamwise) and $\hat{v} = \hat{v}(\hat{x},\,\hat{y},\,\hat{t})$ (normal), and the pressure field is $\hat{p} = \hat{p}(\hat{x},\,\hat{y},\,\hat{t})$.
 The fluid is assumed incompressible and Newtonian with viscosity $\hat{\mu}$.
 For SHSs, the wall at $\hat{y} = 0$ consists of alternating solid ridges of length $2(1-\phi)\hat{P}$ and liquid--gas interfaces of length $2\phi \hat{P}$, where $0 < \phi < 1$ is the gas fraction.
 The liquid--gas interface is assumed flat, a common simplification in theoretical studies of SHSs that enables analytical treatment of the inner problem.
-In practice, however, interfacial curvature can arise due to pressure gradients or surface tension, which can alter the slip length~\cite{lee2016superhydrophobic}.
+In practice, however, interfacial curvature can arise due to pressure gradients or surface tension, which may alter the slip length~\cite{lee2016superhydrophobic}.